Baby Proofing Home

 Which is better: tamper resistant outlets or plastic outlet covers?

 Tamper resistant outlets are more secure than plastic outlet covers.
-The reason being is that tamper resistant outlets require that both flat outlet holes be contacted at the same time in order to plug an item in.
+The reason being is that tamper resistant outlets require that both flat outlet holes be contacted at the same time in order for a plug or other item to be inserted.

 Should bookcases be secured to the wall?